 Barnes and Noble – Average

-Barnes & Noble offers free wifi to its patrons at 633 stores through its small Starbucks cafe.
+Barnes & Noble offers free access to its patrons at 633 stores through its small Starbucks cafe.
 Although the wifi is not always available throughout the entire store, it usually is.
 You can bring your laptop and work comfortably with this wifi.

 According to Yelp wifi speed at some Barnes & Nobles is around 3 Mbps.